RJ722/red/content/blog/using-weechat-with-glowing-bear.md

-[coolFire][cF], I came to know that certificates I'm using for my Apache VHost should be enough to encrypt my communication (through port 443) and I need not start an encrypted relay from weechat. coolFire was also gracious enough to throw in some voodoo {% sidenote 'voodoo-id' "of course, by which I mean that I didn't understand it" %} and give me a custom URL for running my weechat instance.
+[coolFire][cF], I came to know that certificates I'm using for my Apache VHost should be enough to encrypt my communication (through port 443) and I need not start an encrypted relay from weechat. coolFire was also gracious enough to throw in some voodoo and give me a custom URL for running my weechat instance.

 Now, let's start a WeeChat relay: